danieldelcore/input/README.md

 ## TODO
 - [] encode / decode to markdown on save / open
 - [] "Small" save dialog instead of the large one
+- [] drop nextjs for CRA.
+SSR is not required

 ## Resources
 Boilerplate built using this guide: